 Cemetery with a view

-Though Grove Hill sits not far from I-30, it feels far from the bustling city.
-With gently rolling hills and many mature trees, Grove Hill is an especially lovely cemetery property.
-From the moment you pass through our brick and iron gates, you will feel comfort here.
+Though Grove Hill sits not far from I-30, it feels far from the bustling city and is an especially lovely cemetery property.
+From the moment you pass through our brick and iron gates, you will feel comforted.
 With green grass shaded by huge oaks and more, a small pond, and a wide array of markers and monuments that date back to the 1800s, the setting is idyllic.

 To complement the natural beauty of the property, cemetery designers placed thoughtful statues throughout the park.
 A large stone cross stands tall in the southern part of the cemetery.
 A praying Jesus sits on the edge of the pond.
 From a high point in the cemetery, you can even catch a glimmer of the downtown Dallas skyline.